muhammedabuali/muhammedabuali.github.io/_drafts/2015-04-05-radio-terminal.md

 after some google search, I stumbled upon rtmpdump [rtmpdump](https://rtmpdump.mplayerhq.hu/). as the name suggests, it dumps a stream of rtmp station into a file or the stdin.But there is a catch. there are some parameters you need to set otherwise you will get a connection error.so how do I get the parameters? enter [wireshark](https://www.wireshark.org/).

 ## wireshark
+through _wireshark_, I tracked the packets with the _RTMP_ protocol